Skip to main content

 1. Define your schema: Create a sql/ directory in your pack's root.
 Add .sql files with CREATE TABLE statements (e.g., 001_my_table.sql).
 The files are executed alphabetically on install.

-2. No direct connection: Your backend server cannot connect to the database directly.
-All access is brokered by the Host for security.
+2. No direct database access: Packs do not connect to the host DB directly.
+All access is via the worka/db virtual pack.

 Many packs need to store their own data—user settings, created items, session information, etc. Worka provides a robust, secure, and isolated persistence model for every pack using the central PostgreSQL database managed by the Host.